FeatureToggleStudy/alv-portal/README.md

 ### Run docker image

-1. Execute `docker run -p 8080:8080 alvch-dockerv2-local.jfrog.io/alvch/online-services:<project.version>`.
+1. Execute `docker run -p 8080:8080 alvch-dockerv2-local.jfrog.io/alvch/online-services-web:<project.version>`.
 1. Verify that the application is running by visiting the following URL: _http://localhost:8080_.

 ### Run docker image with docker-compose (recommended approach)

 1. First build the project including building of the docker image as described above.
-1. Execute `docker-compose -f online-services-web/target/docker-compose/docker-compose.yml up`.
+1. Execute `docker-compose -f online-services-deployment/target/docker/docker-compose.yml up`.
-1. Verify that the application is running by visiting the following URL: _http://localhost:8080_.
+1. Verify that the application is running by visiting the following URL: _http://localhost:8999_.

 ### Run docker image in docker swarm mode (locally)

 1. Execute `docker swarm init`
 * Execute only once.
 This command will initialize a docker swarm cluster on your localhost.
-1. Execute `docker stack deploy --compose-file online-services-web/target/docker-compose/docker-compose.yml os-stack`.
+1. Execute `docker stack deploy --compose-file online-services-deployment/target/docker/docker-compose.yml os-stack`.
 * This command will deploy a new stack called _os-stack_ with network and service definitions provided by the _docker-compose.yml_ file.
 * To check that the stack is running, execute: `docker stack services os-stack`
 * To verify that the application is running, visit _http://localhost:8080_.
 * To remove the stack, execute `docker stack rm os-stack`.
 * To remove the swarm local cluster, execute `docker swarm leave`.

+### Deploy to DEV

+1. Every push on master will be built by Travis CI and automatically deployed to _http://dev.job-room.ch:8999_.

 ## Development Conventions